 Make sure you allow plenty of time for the pie to chill.
 It needs at least a few hours in the refrigerator before serving.
 Top it off with freshly whipped cream, chocolate whipped cream, or frozen (thawed) whipped topping.

 - 1/4 cup butter

 - 1 1/2 cups sugar

 - 1 tablespoon all-purpose flour

 - 1/2 cup milk

 - 2 large eggs

 - 1 teaspoon vanilla extract

 - Heat the oven to 375 F (190 C/Gas 5).

-- Line the unbaked pie shell with foil or parchment paper and add pie weights or dried beans to about 2/3 full.
-Place the pie shell in the oven and bake for 15 minutes.
+- Line the unbaked pie shell with foil or parchment paper and add pie weights or dried beans to about two-thirds full.
+Place the pie shell in the oven and bake it for 15 minutes.
 Remove the pie weights and the foil or parchment paper.
-Prick the pie shell all over with a fork and return it to the oven for about 5 minutes, or just until it begins to show a little color.
+Return the pie shell to the oven for about 5 minutes, or just until it begins to show a little color.
 Remove the pie shell to a rack and set aside.